benwilber/lua-valid/README.md

 Validates that a value matches a specific literal.

 The comparison is performed using the equality operator (`==`), which means that both the value and the type must match exactly.

-Note that two tables will not compare equal unless they are both references to *the same* table.
+Note: that two tables will not compare equal unless they are both references to *the same* table.

 #### Usage